voun7/CustomPaddleOCR/README.md

 ## Introduction

-A program that uses paddleocr models with onnx for OCR inference.
+A program that uses PaddleOCR models with ONNX for OCR inference.

 ### Install packages